 This chronological list of events was compiled by local historian, Ron Wallis.

-The original people living in the area now known as Pictou, were the Mikmaqs and had been living in the area for hundreds and possibly thousands of years.
-The early name that the natives had for the area was Pictook, meaning exploding gas, probably related to the coal fields in the area.
-They are responsible for assisting the earlier settlers in hunting, fishing and the ways of the land.
-If it weren't for them, many of our forefathers would never have survived through those long cold winters.
-In the mid 1950s, a native burial ground was accidentally uncovered during an excavation near Lowdens Beach, revealing their custom burial rites.
-The name "Souriguoi" which was the Acadian name for the Mikmaqs, was given to the north shore area of Nova Scotia.
+The original people living in the area now known as Pictou were the Mi'kmaq and had been living in the area for hundreds and possibly thousands of years.
+The early name that the Mi'kmaq had for the area was Pictook, meaning exploding gas, probably related to the coal fields in the area.
+They assisted the early European settlers with hunting, fishing and the ways of the land.
+If it weren't for them, many of our European forefathers would never have survived through those long cold winters.
+In the mid 1950's, a Mi'kmaw burial ground was accidentally uncovered during an excavation near Lowdens Beach, revealing traditional burial practices.
+The name "Souriguoi" which was the Acadian name for the Mi'kmaq, was given to the north shore area of Nova Scotia.

 1770: In January of this year, there were 120 people living in Pictou Township.